teazean/vue-beautify/README.md

 **cli**

-use cli , it will output to the stio.
+use cli , it will output the result to the stio.

 	vue-beautify test.js
 	vue-beautify ./src
-	// or
-	vue-beautify test.js ./src

 **commonjs**